 Lay-offs are a temporary measure, whereby an employer provides employees with no work (and therefore, no pay) for a period while still retaining them as employees.
-Lay-offs tend to be used as a temporary solution to a problem such as shortage of work, or in this case, the impact of a pandemic.
+Lay-offs tend to be used as a temporary solution to a problem such as a shortage of work, or in this case, the impact of a pandemic.

 Short-term working, on the other hand, means providing employees with less work and therefore, lower pay for a period, while also still retaining them as employees.
 Like a lay-off, short-term working is a short-term measure often designed to deal with a shortfall of work.